-This full-year (2 credit) course is the first half of a 2-year program designed to help students explore the medical/ healthcare field.
-The course will expose students to a variety of healthcare occupations and will provide them with the skills needed to assist qualified personnel providing diagnostic, therapeutic, preventative and rehabilitative services to patients.
+This full-year (2 credit) course meets every day.
+It is the first half of a 2-year program designed to help students explore the medical/ healthcare field.
+The course will expose students to a variety of healthcare occupations and will provide them with the skills needed to assist qualified personnel providing diagnostic, therapeutic, preventive and rehabilitative services to patients.
 Instruction will include medical terminology, as well as anatomy and physiology with an emphasis on body systems, disease process and disorders.
-Students are eligible to participate in the co-curricular organization Health Professionals of America (HOSA).
-A non-refundable lab fee of \$60 is due at the start of class (payment plan options available).
+Students will have the opportunity to earn college credit for medical terminology through dual enrollment.
+Students are eligible to participate in the co-curricular organization (HOSA) Future Health Professionals.
+College articulations may be available.

+LAB FEE: A non-refundable lab fee of \$60 is due at the start of the course (payment plan options available)